erlendgit/djocker/README.md

 In order for celery to work with django the app needs to be

-1. in this position in the project tree.
+1. in this position in the project tree, relative to the settings module that you defined at DJANGO_SETTINGS_MODULE.
 2. defined with this name.

 ```python